 Digital consultants from Trifort Solutions will then create the games in collaboration with musicians and Rhythm Circle.
-In early January 2021, trial participants from primary school, early years and SEN communities will be invited to trial the games.
+From 5 Jan - 7 May 2021, trial participants from primary school, early years and SEN communities will be invited to trial the games.

 This project is supported using public funding by Arts Council England from the National Lottery Project Grants fund.

 This project aimed to produce online musical games to support neurodiverse children in their musical learning.

 All games come with supporting extension activities - no need for previous musical experience.